MannLabs/alphatims/README.md

 ### GUI

-The GUI is accessible if you used the one-click GUI installer or by the following commands in a terminal:
+The GUI is accessible if you used the one-click GUI installer or through the following commands in a terminal:

 ```bash
 conda activate alphatims